ryanpaynt/budget-tracker/README.md

 # budget-tracker
 [![MIT license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

  The budget tracker is an app that can allow the user to calculate expenses.
 Through this PWA app is created though using MongoDB, Mongoose and Express.
-This app is a PWA because it is able to cache data and
+This app is a PWA because it is able to cache data and be availaible online and offline.

 ## Table of Contents
   - [Table of Contents](#table-of-contents)